-Re-sizing generally takes a week, sometimes two.
+Re-sizing takes 3 weeks.
 You will receive notification once your ring has been sized and shipped.
 See the shipping information above for when you should expect to receive your ring after it has been sent off to you.

 How do you know so much about antique jewelry?